 Sri Lanka is described as the ‘Pearl of the Indian Ocean’ which has beautiful white beaches, idyllic oceans to swim in and stunning national parks.
 Sri Lanka should certainly be at least a two-week stay in anybodies travel itinerary, as it is a nation packed with diversity in terms of things to see and do and in terms of cultural understanding.
-View our Sri Lanka travel guide and packages which are open to solo travellers, couples, groups and families.

 Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in Sri Lanka.